jsbots/AutoFish/README.md

 ### Hints and issues
 - Tweak rotation time if the 360 degree turn isn't correct.
 - You can turn on "Target of target", in that case you will see on the screenshot recieved whether the found player is targeting you specifically.
+- This functionality won't work for non-hostile enemy players on Retail, because target friendly/enemy key doesn't target them in the game nor they have any names above if they aren't targeted first.

 ## Attacking/Running away :crossed_swords: